Kyiv Zoo: History

-The Kyiv Zoo was founded in 1909 by the Nature Lovers Society and was financed by various private donations.
-During its first years in business, the zoo experienced some hardships and therefore, did not contain many animals, just 17 different types.
-During the first winter the zoo was opened, the animals had to be kept in the food storage of the main Kyiv railway station, as the zoo's founders had not found a suitable shelter to keep the animals in during cold weather.
-Eventually, the shelter was found in the Kyiv Botanical Garden.
-As the zoo prospered, the number of animals had increased, limiting the space available.
-It was reported that stray animals frightened the employees of the garden.
+The Kyiv Zoo was founded in 1909 by the Nature Lovers Society, and was financed by various private donors and philanthropic efforts.
+During the early 20th century, after experiencing some initial setbacks and difficulties, the zoo limited its total number of animals to no more than 15–20 species at one time.
+During their first winter season, many of the zoo's temperate, tropical and semi-tropical species had to be transferred to the food-storage area of the main Kyiv-Pasazhyrskyi railway station, as the zoo's founders and directors had not secured adequate overwintering facilities for all of their animals.
+Eventually, a suitable shelter was created at the A.V.
+Fomin Botanical Garden.
+As the Kyiv Zoo began to prosper, its number of animals being looked after increased, further limiting the available space.
+It was reported that occasional loose or escapee animals had frightened the employees of the garden.

-Only 4 years after the zoo was founded it was given a relatively large, permanent area in the outskirts of Kyiv.
-In 1913 the animals premises received heating.
+Four years after it was founded, a relatively large, permanent location on the outskirts of Kyiv was allotted to the zoo.
+In 1913, the animals' winter facilities received central heating.

-Since 1914, as the political instability in Imperial Russia tightened, the development of the zoo was held up.
-Only after the Russian Revolution ended did the zoo recover.
-During the 1940s (World War II), Kyiv was occupied by the Nazi German forces, and the zoo was being used by the German garrison.
-Fortunately, the animals were evacuated out of Kyiv, and later returned after the end of the war.
+By 1914, as political instability in Imperial Russia had increased, the development of the zoo was limited.
+Only after the Russian Revolution (1917) ended did the zoo recover.
+During the 1940s (World War II), Kyiv was occupied by the Nazi German forces, and the zoo was used by the German garrison.
+Fortunately, the animals were evacuated out of the city, and later returned after the end of the war.

-In 1970, the bird's pavilion was added, which is considered to be the largest in Europe to date.
-In 1982, the Animals Island was presented, separated from the visitors by small canals.
+In 1970, the bird's pavilion was added, which is considered to be the largest in Europe to-date.
+In 1982, an exhibit called Animals Island was presented, in which animals were separated from the visitors by small canals.
 The Animals Island houses the zoo's large cats (like lions and tigers).